"History never looks like history,

 Bus Line - "Next stop...Darrtown!"

-In September 2014, Kim Johnson contributed the following article and photograph that he discovered within Ancestry.com records.
+In September 2014, Kim Johnson contributed the photo (LEFT) of Dr. Twitchell and news article (BELOW), which Kim discovered within Ancestry.com records.
 The date of the article's first appearance is unknown.
-It seems that the person who wrote the article was not familiar with Darrtown, as he referred to the village of Darrtown as a "small city."

 Given the years associated with Dr. Twitchell's life span and other life-markers reported below, it appears that Dr. Twitchell served Darrtown and vicinity in the late 1870s and/or early 1880s.